MarcinMoskala/KotlinPreferences/README.md

 var SharedPreferences.className: String? by bindToPreferenceFieldNullable()
 ```

-Can be keep also other objects:
+Can also keep other objects:
 ```kotlin
 var SharedPreferences.character: Character by bindToPreferenceFieldNullable() var SharedPreferences.savedGame: Game? by bindToPreferenceFieldNullable()